ACCLAB/DABEST-python/docs/source/tutorial.rst

 .. image:: _images/tutorial_43_0.png

-``dabest`` thus empowers you to robustly perform and elegantly present complex visualizations and statistics.
+DABEST thus empowers you to robustly perform and elegantly present complex visualizations and statistics.

 .. code-block:: python3